Public Liability Claims

 - seek first aid or medical treatment;

 - keep record of all medical attendances and receipts of medical expenses incurred by you;

 - take photographs of your injuries and the scene of the accident;

 - try and obtain the contact particulars of anyone who witnessed the incident;

-- contact us at A & E Legal
+- contact A & E Legal’s personal injury lawyers

 There are strict time limits to commence a claim in the District Court of Western Australia and normally, if you are an adult, you have 3 years from the date of the personal injury or from the date when you first noticed clinical signs of an injury.